 The main shop is on your right as you enter the museum and has everything you’d expect.

 The focus, inevitably, is on books, DVDs, postcards and posters, but there’s also, for example, jewellery and miniatures.
-I liked the Saliera-style salt and pepper pots – not cheap, but cheaper than the original.
+I liked the salt and pepper pots in the style of the Saliera – not cheap, but an awful lot cheaper than the original.

 Each of the individual museum collections has its own guidebook to their masterpieces.
-But since they cost around €20 each, these may only make sense if you just plan to view, for example, the paintings.
+But they cost around €20 each.
 If you want to quickly browse everything, then a general guidebook makes more financial sense.

 Most of the items in the shop are helpfully split by collection.
 So if you’re looking for a postcard of that Titian you liked, there’s a painting section.